jaanga/jaanga.github.io/cookbook-html/templates/bloder/readme.md

 * Add links to dev notes where appropriate, from blogs?
 * Add fun [unicode emoji]( http://unicode.org/emoji/charts/full-emoji-list.html ) wherever

-## Isues
+## Issues

-* What to do with next/previous buttons on single post pages
+* What to do with next/previous buttons on single post pages?
+* Could/should location.hash parameters be separated by hash marks?
 ## Change Log

 2015-11-24 ~ Theo

 * Fix issues with blog posts with badly formatted names breaking the entire blog
 	* Now only the badly-named post will not sho and a message appears in the console
+* Updates to read me and template.html

 * Add copyright notice